Sharing this presentation (with permission) from the Chair of the OM Board to the Columbia Association. I'll write more about this tomorrow. --jam

 Subject: Proposed Assessment Share Formula, Resident Speak-Out Remarks

 Good Evening.
 My name is Jonathan Edelson and I am the Chairman of the Oakland Mill Community Association.
 I am here to talk to you about the proposed changes to the assessment share formula.
 The Oakland Mills Board sent comments back to the assessment share committee, and I understand these comments have also been shared with you, but I must underscore the dire financial circumstances Oakland Mills would face should we lose nearly $57,000 in assessment share.
-This represents almost a 10 percent cut to our total budget and 15 percent cut to the current assessment share we receive.
+This represents almost a 10 percent cut to our total budget and a 15 percent cut to the current assessment share we receive.
 It is by far the largest cut among all of Columbia’s villages.

 First and foremost, the cuts to our budget required to absorb this loss, even if implemented over a three fiscal year period, would leave us unable to fulfill our mission to serve the residents of Oakland Mills.
 We must remember that we are incorporated to operate,“...exclusively for the promotion of the health, safety, common good and social welfare of the owners of property in, and residents of the community of Columbia...”
 (Oakland Mills Community Association, Inc. Articles of Incorporation, pg.
 1)